Amloner/Sentiment-Analysis-of-Netflix-App-Reviews/README.md

 # Sentiment-Analysis-of-User-Reviews
-Analyse customer reviews of the Netflix app
+This project aims to analyse reviews of the Netflix application using NLP techniques.
+A rudimentary dictionary based model and an advanced deep learning model will be used to analyse and the performance of these models will be evaluvated.

 ### Techniques Employed
    * Sampling from imbalanced datasets using the imbalanced-learn package